Back

 @outdoorindex.cl

-You've finally decided to plan the trip you've been putting off for years and make the reservations.
+Finally, you decided to plan the trip you had pending for years and make the reservations.
 Maybe an expedition to Antarctica in search of huge glaciers.
 Or horseback riding through the pampas of Patagonia with its Gauchos.
-You know the adventurous trip will take you to new places, broaden your horizons, and possibly change your way of thinking about some things, but to your surprise, that enthusiasm is already being replaced by anxiety.
+You know that the adventurous trip will take you to new places, expand your horizons, and possibly change your way of thinking about some things, but to your surprise, that enthusiasm is already being replaced by anxiety.

-What if I don't get along with the rest of my team?
-What if my physical condition isn't enough?
-What if my gear isn't right?
-These are the kind of questions you'll probably continue to ask yourself.
+What if we don't generate good chemistry with the rest of my team?
+What if my physical condition is not enough?
+What if my team is not the right one?
+These are the kind of questions that you will probably continue to ask yourself in your head.
 And we understand.
 It's normal to have those thoughts.

-In this article, we'll talk about some of the common feelings of anxiety people feel during adventure trips and give you some tips for dealing with them.
+In this line, we will talk about some of the common feelings of anxiety that people feel during adventure trips and we will give you some tips to deal with them.

 However, we are not qualified mental health professionals.
 And while we can give you practical advice drawn from our own personal experience, this does not replace a conversation with a therapist or doctor.